pwndoc-ng/pwndoc-ng/docs/installation.md

 # Installation

-> PwnDoc uses 3 containers: the backend, the frontend and the database.
+> PwnDocèng uses 3 containers: the backend, the frontend and the database.

 ## Production